keploy/python-sdk/README.md

 ## Installation
 1. First you need to install [Python(version 3 and above)](https://www.python.org/downloads/)

-2. Install the Python-SDK via pip and also Python's coverage library via pip
+2. Install the Python-SDK and also Python's coverage library via pip.

 ```bash
 pip install keploy coverage